This post was most recently updated on March 24th, 2019.

-This post describes the fix to error “No Entity Framework provider found for the ADO.NET provider with invariant name ‘System.Data.SqlClient'”, which Visual Studio throws at your face when you try to run an application on any Windows-based system (or which you’ve dug out of event logs).
-Also, you’re probably using Entity Framework in your project.
+This post describes the fix to error “No Entity Framework provider found for the ADO.NET provider with invariant name ‘System.Data.SqlClient’“, which Visual Studio throws at your face when you try to run an application on any Windows-based system (or which you’ve dug out of event logs).
+Also, your application is probably built on .NET Framework and Entity Framework.

 When debugging/running your code you get an error like this: